-- 1) \$700, or - 2) The individual's earned income plus \$250, but not more than the regular standard deduction (generally \$4,250).
+- 1) \$700, or - 2) The individual's earned income plus \$250, but not more than the regular standard deduction (generally \$4,300).

-However, the standard deduction for a dependent who is 65 or older or blind may be higher.
+However, the standard deduction for a dependent who is 65 or older or blind is higher.

 Certain dependents cannot claim any standard deduction.
 See Standard Deduction of Zero, later.